leantechnologies/lean-postman/README.md

 # Lean Postman Collections

 Welcome to the Postman Collections Quickstart Guide!
-If you're looking for a quick and easy way to get started with the Lean APIs with no additional code, this is the place for you.
+If you're looking for a quick and easy way to get started with the Lean APIs with no additional code, this repo to help you.

-The repository ships two ready-to-use Postman collections, one per region:
+The repository contains two ready-to-use Postman collections, one per country:

 - `KSA/LeanAPI-KSA.postman_collection.json`
 - `UAE/Lean-API-UAE.postman_collection.json`